DataDog/documentation/content/guides/anomalies.md

 In general, if an anomaly disappears when you zoom in, this doesn't mean that it's not an anomaly.
 It means that, while the individual points in the zoomed-in view are not anomalous in isolation, the fact that many slightly unusual points occur together is anomalous.

-### How can I alert on drops in a metric that routinely has points at/near zero?
+### Is it possible to capture anomalies that occur within the bounds?

+If the reason anomalies are occurring within the bounds is that the volatility of a metric leads to wide bounds that mask true anomalies (as described in the FAQ above), you may be able apply functions to the series to reduce its volatility, leading to narrower bounds and better anomaly detection.

-Many important metrics represent the success of some user-driven action.
-For example, `successful.logins` or `checkout.completed`, etc. It can be useful to monitor for anomalous drops in one of those metrics, as this may be an indication that something is preventing successful completion of these events and that the user experience is suffering.
+For example, many important metrics (e.g `successful.logins`, `checkouts.completed`, etc.) represent the success of some user-driven action.
+It can be useful to monitor for anomalous drops in one of those metrics, as this may be an indication that something is preventing successful completion of these events and that the user experience is suffering.

 It's common that these metrics have points that are at or near zero, especially when viewing the metric over a short window of time.
 Unfortunately, this results in the bounds of the anomaly detection forecast include zero, making it impossible to detect anomalous drops in the metric.
 An example is shown below.